PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 Nonetheless, using superuser privileges only when needed is a good habit to develop.
 In addition to limiting the havoc you can wreak on your own databases, it’s a good way to learn what restrictions, or lack thereof, exist for “normal” users.
 You might be surprised.

-Using **roles** in PostgreSQL, it's easy to grant a user superuser privileges that can be invoked when needed, somewhat similar to using the sudo command on a Unix-compatible platform.
+Using **roles** in PostgreSQL, it's easy to give yourself superuser privileges that can be invoked when needed, somewhat similar to using the sudo command on a Unix-compatible platform.

 {% capture notice-1 %}
 In PostgreSQL **roles are used as both users and groups**, which I only mention because the interchangeable terminology used by commands makes the topic unavoidable.
 This can be very confusing at first.